Pensioner Concession Card

 - Disability Support Pension

-- Newstart Allowance or Youth Allowance (job seeker) if you are single, caring for a dependent child, and looking for work
+- Newstart Allowance or Youth Allowance and are single, caring for a dependent child and looking for work

 - Newstart Allowance

 - Partner Allowance

 - Widow Allowance

 You may also get a card if you have a partial capacity to work and you are getting:

 If you find a job, you may be able to keep your card for a short time.